Board succession planning guide: Understanding the corporate secretary’s role

 This committee reviews board member roles, recruits new members, develops succession plans, and ensures leadership continuity.
 Here is the list of activities that fall under the nominating committee’s responsibility when developing a secretary succession plan:

-- Evaluating the board’s current capabilities and addressing board refreshment.
+• Evaluating the board’s current capabilities and addressing board refreshments.

 Develop scenarios for planned and unexpected secretary departures.
 Address the following succession planning questions:

 Take a systemic approach to the board recruitment process and start as early as possible — preferably a year in advance.
-Note that it takes between 12 and 24 months to recruit new board members, according to the Giving Institute.
+Note that it can take up to 120 days to recruit new board members.

 4. Emphasize the onboarding process